rhulha/EchoMate/README.md

 Speech2SpeechVAD is a web application that enables speech-to-speech conversations using Moonshine for speech recognition, Kokoro for text-to-speech synthesis, and Silero-VAD for voice activity detection.
 The app features a tabbed interface for conversation, settings, and credits.

+## Warning
+- This project it pure client side and depends heavily on WebGPU support in the browser and is only tested with Chrome !!!!!
+- Optionally you can use a local LLM server like llama.cpp in the settings.

 ## Features
 - Real-time voice activity detection (VAD)
 - Speech-to-text (STT) using Moonshine